Torment: Tides of Numenera Game Cover

 Reviews

-• The game features a rich and imaginative world with deep lore and interesting characters.
+• The game features an incredibly rich and imaginative world, filled with unique lore and interesting characters.

-• The combat system is lackluster and often feels like an afterthought, with many players able to avoid it entirely.
+• The combat system is often criticized as clunky and unengaging, with many players finding it tedious.

-• There is an overwhelming amount of text to read, which can be tedious and may deter players who prefer more action-oriented gameplay.
+• The game is heavily text-based, which may overwhelm players who prefer more action-oriented gameplay.

 • “This game takes storytelling to new heights, offering players an immersive and unforgettable narrative experience.”

-• “The gameplay often has you solving problems with words rather than violence, which is a nice change of pace to most mainstream games.”
+• “The gameplay often has you solving problems with words rather than violence, which is a nice change of pace from most mainstream games.”

 • “I enjoyed the gameplay system and the interesting mechanic of allowing non-violent solutions during combat encounters.”